microsoft/r-server-loan-credit-risk/data-scientist.md

 To try this out yourself, visit the [Quick Start](START_HERE.html) page.

-Below is a description of what happens in each of the steps: dataset creation, model development, prediction, and deployment in more detail.
+Below is a description of what happens in each of the steps: data preparation, feature engineering, model development, prediction, and deployment in more detail.

 The file **modeling_main.R** enables the user to define the input and call all the steps.
 Inputs are: paths to the raw data files, database name, server name, username and password.